ATIX-AG/errata_parser/README.md

     docker build -t errata_parser:latest .

+Note that the image build uses a `.dockerignore` whitelist to ensure only those files we really need are sent to the build context.
+If you want to add aditional files to the container image, you will need to add them to the whitelist.

 Once built, you can run the tests within the container as follows:

     docker run --rm errata_parser:latest bundle exec ruby test/all.rb